Feeders · Install

 Where does it install?

 App files at /opt/fly-overhead-feeder; systemd unit fly-overhead-feeder.service; UUID + API key at /var/lib/fly-overhead-feeder/.
-Re-run the install command to upgrade; pairing is skipped unless you set FEEDER_INSTALL_MODE=pair.
+Re-run the install command to upgrade.
+On a terminal it asks anonymous-or-pair each run; set FEEDER_INSTALL_MODE=anonymous to skip the prompt, or =pair to force pairing (headless installs default to anonymous).

 Want to inspect the script first?